 - If the student is sick with similar symptoms as COVID-19, a doctor’s note will not be sufficient to return back to School.
 Either documentation of negative test results for COVID-19 should be provided to School administration or quarantining should be done for a minimum of 10 days since the onset of symptoms and 3 days since the last fever without the use of fever reducing medication.

-- If a student or teacher tests positive for COVID-19, we will ask the cohort the student belongs to, as well as any siblings or close contacts, to remain at home, quarantined for 14 days before being allowed to return to School.
-Household contacts will have to quarantine for at least 14 days since the last contact with the positive patient as well.
+- If a student or teacher tests positive for COVID-19, we will ask the stable group the student belongs to, as well as any siblings or close contacts, to remain at home, quarantined for 10 days before being allowed to return to School.
+Household contacts will have to quarantine for at least 10 days since the last contact with the positive patient as well.

 - If there are 3 or more cases epidemiologically linked in the School, LA County Public Health will consider that an outbreak and the School may be mandated to close down for 14 days.
 If that happens, we will communicate this information as quickly as possible with all families.